The Village at NEOMED, On-Campus Housing

 Beginning August 2013, students will be able to live on campus at The Village at NEOMED.
 The Village is a residential community located on the NEOMED campus that is independently owned and will provide the luxury of apartment life on campus.

 The Village at NEOMED is open to faculty, staff, research assistants and graduate students as well.

 The Office of Enrollment Services publishes a Housing Referral Book each spring an updates it with any additional listings at the end of each month as information becomes available.
 This guide is not a complete list of all apartment complexes and rooms in the area, but is merely a compilation of places that students have traditionally lived.
 It is intended as a resource in helping students in their search for convenient housing while attending the Institution.

 *Also check out RotatingRoom.com for possible rentals.
 This website is a resource for medical students to rent and sublet rooms while doing away rotations.
 The website is designed specifically for medical students and requires that students register with their neomed.edu email address.

 Potential landlords submit housing information to the Office of Enrollment Services.
-The Housing Directory is then updated on an annual basis - each spring.
-Submissions after the spring deadline will be included the next time the directory is published.
+The Housing Directory then receives a major update on an annual basis, with minor updates periodically throughout the year.